zpainter/iassist/content/about/regional-report-1999-2000-africa.md

 finding a link in Nairobi.
 The situation with regards to data archives in Africa remains an idealistic one.
 This is the opinion of the African professionals themselves.
-Dr Joe Uta of Malawi, a University Librarian at the Mzuzu University of Malawi (e-mail mzuni\@sdnp.org.mw), Dr I.K.
+Dr Joe Uta of Malawi, a University Librarian at the Mzuzu University of Malawi (e-mail mzuni@sdnp.org.mw), Dr I.K.
-Antwi of the University for Development studies (e-mail: udslib\@libr.ug.edu.gh) in Ghana, and Jangawe Msuya of Tanzania (a recent doctoral graduate of the University of the Western Cape), indicated that they would be interested to further the IASSIST work in their respective countries.
+Antwi of the University for Development studies (e-mail: udslib@libr.ug.edu.gh) in Ghana, and Jangawe Msuya of Tanzania (a recent doctoral graduate of the University of the Western Cape), indicated that they would be interested to further the IASSIST work in their respective countries.
 However, e-mail and fax messages sometimes